 Another consideration should be how often you wish to produce this content.
 Is it a one-off, as part of a marketing campaign, or a form that needs to be produced regularly?
 If it is the latter, then print management companies can ensure they stock the raw materials year-round, allowing future orders to be produced quicker.

 All this can be planned for as part of your tailored Service-Level Agreement, allowing you to design a logistics strategy quickly and efficiently, and have a clear budget.
-This is vital in ensuring there are no surprise costs further down the line and avoiding that much-used phrase in procurement –“do we really spend that much?".
+This is vital in ensuring there

 Have a Centralised Storage Site